 While Justice Everywhere takes a short break over the summer, we recall some of the highlights from our 2022-23 season.

-Here are a few highlights from this year’s writing on issues relating to protest:
+Here are a few highlights from this year’s writing on a wide range of issues relating to society and culture:

 Stay tuned for even more on this topic in our 2023-24 season!

 Justice Everywhere will return in full swing on 4th September with fresh weekly posts by our cooperative of regular authors (published on Mondays), in addition to our Journal of Applied Philosophy series and other special series (published on Thursdays).
 If you would like to contribute a guest post on a topical justice-based issue (broadly construed), please feel free to get in touch with us at email@example.com.